avajs/ava/readme.md

     --source, -S       Pattern to match source files so tests can be re-run (Can be repeated) --timeout, -T      Set global timeout
-    --concurrency, -c  Maximum number of test files running at the same time (EXPERIMENTAL)
+    --concurrency, -c  Maximum number of test files running at the same time (EXPERIMENTAL) --precompile, -p   Precompile sources in the main thread (EXPERIMENTAL)

   Examples
     ava